A Contrast agent is code installed in a web application that may run in Protect or Assess mode.

 A propagator is a method that accepts tainted input and stores or produces tainted output.
 Propagators and their propagation behavior are identified and defined by propagation rules.

-If the pattern is matched, the engine generates a trace to send to the TeamServer.
+If the pattern is matched, the agent generates a vulnerability to send to the Contrast UI.
 Each pattern consists of a series of methods ending in a trigger.
 Each of these methods can also be required.
 If these methods are detected, the pattern does not match.

 A rulepack identifies a collection of rules.
 A core set of rules are delivered with Contrast, but can be customized and supplemented with custom rules per organization and per application if the customer's license allows.

 A sensor is the instrumentation that Contrast adds to the running application.
-The sensor's job is to gather data from the immediate method context, generate a simple event, and send it to the Contrast engine.
+The sensor's job is to gather data from the immediate method context, generate a simple event, and send it to the Contrast agent.

-This is the short name for an untrusted data source.
+The abbreviated name for an untrusted data source.

 SQL Injection (SQLi) is a class of vulnerabilities in which the attacker can change the meaning of a database query.
 See Little Bobby Tables for examples.